a1x9jb4n0w/simplinux-daemon/README.md

 # simplinux-daemon

-hangs as a daemon, doing nothing ( yet )
+hangs with a socket listenning on :31254